pingcap/tidb/docs/design/2021-06-23-restricted-read-only.md

 - add `tidb_restricted_read_only` to hidden variables, i.e., only users with `RESTRICTED_VARIABLES_ADMIN` privilege can modify it.
   - alternative: add `RESTRICTED_READ_ONLY_ADMIN` privilege, only user with this privilege can change the setting, and user with this privilege can write to the cluster without being affected by the read-only setting.
 However it might be redundant for introducing a new privilege level.
 - add `RESTRICTED_REPLICA_WRITER_ADMIN` to allow replication writer to surpass read-only checks.
+Note this privilege check is required even if SEM is not enabled, i.e., SUPER user still needs to be explicitly granted this privilege to be able to write.

 ## Difference with MySQL read-only